fontcala/libdl/doc/DESCRIPTION.md

 Unlike the data, N 3D filters (weights) of sizes (x,y,z) each are stored in 2D matrices of size (x * y * z, N).
 With this, the amout of reshaping needed before and after im2col is minimal.
 For nonconvolutional layers, weights are stored in normal matrix notation of dense networks.

+@remarks Why does the constructor of \c ConvLayer and \c TransposedConvLayer take input dimensions, when theycould be deduced later when setting the input?
+@remarks - It may appear that there is no need for the input parameters to be known at construction, since they could be  deduced from the input when this is set after construction.
+However, this reasoning assumes that the previous layer is going to be the only input to the next and that the sizes will always match.
+But there are cases where this does not hold (eg: In Concatenation Skip layers, two outputs are concatenated, making the Input Depth dependant not only on the previous layer but also on an arbitrary concatenation operation).

 ### Loss Layers
 The final layer of a CNN is typically a loss layer.
 Loss layers inherit from LossBaseLayer and have an additional method  LossBaseLayer::GetLoss() that provides a Loss normalized by LossBaseLayer::mLossNormalizationFactor.